 → Secrecy and transparency laws

-As François Guizot noted in the nineteenth century, in Histoire des origines du gouvernement représentatif et des institutions politiques de l’Europe, in 1851 very exactly:
+As François Guizot notes in Histoire des origines du gouvernement représentatif et des institutions politiques de l’Europe, in 1851:

 We can reduce to three these necessary conditions, these essential forms of the principle of the representative regime (…) and we are authorized to consider them as fundamental.
-These forms are: the division of powers, election, and publicity.
+These forms are the division of powers, elections, and publicity.
 Publicity constitutes the bond of society and of its government.